 Do you want to keep wild animals in a zoo in the Netherlands?
-There are specific requirements regarding housing, animal care, registration of animals and working methods.
-You will need a licence.
+You must ensure good care and housing.
+You will need a licence to run a zoo.
 You apply for a zoo licence (in Dutch) to the Netherlands Enterprise Agency.
-This alo applies to:
+This alo applies to for instance:

 - butterfly gardens

 - petting zoos with protected species

 When is a zoo licence mandatory?

 - keep protected animal species

 - keep more than 10 species of wild animals